mauget/dynamic-import/README.md

     module["aFunc"](arg);
 ```

-Note that a function exported as default would be invoked thus:
+Note that a function exported as default would be invoked as key "default":

 ```javascript
     module["default"](arg);
 ```

 ### So ...

-This demo sequentially executes three functions by string name from three modules, each
+This demo sequentially executes three functions by string name from three modules.
+We load each
-loaded dynamically at execution time by path name.
-We assumes the same set of three
+dynamically at execution time by path name.
+We assume a given set of three
 signatures exists in each module.
-The implementations of each functino varies per-module.
+The implementations of each function varies per-module.

 ## References

 - [Javascript Info](https://javascript.info/modules-dynamic-imports)
 - [StackOverflow](https://stackoverflow.com/questions/359788/how-to-execute-a-javascript-function-when-i-have-its-name-as-a-string)